UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 #### Approved connection methods

 Approved methods to connect to Bunya are
-- command line ssh and ssh clients (putty, MobaXterm)
+- command line ssh and ssh clients (PuTTY, MobaXterm)
 - command line sftp and sftp clients (WinSCP, MobaXterm)
 - onBunya

 #### Not permitted connection methods

 This list shows examples of not permitted methods.
-By default, unless listed above, the connected method should be assumed as *not permitted* unless confirmed as permitted in writing by RCC.
+By default, unless listed above, the connection method should be assumed as *not permitted* unless confirmed as permitted in writing by RCC.
 - VS Code and similar IDE apps (pycharm, zed, cursor, etc)
 - Remote tunnelling services and features, including VS Code remote tunnels